tryton/tryton/doc/index.rst

 Location
 ********

-Location are generic places where products are physically or virtually stored.
+Locations are generic places where products are physically or virtually stored.
 There are six types of locations:

 * Storage